MicrosoftDocs/microsoft-community-training/microsoft-community-training/analytics/custom-reports/power-bi-integration.md

 ### Step 1 - Obtaining Server Name

-1. From your MCT’s SQL Database click on connection strings.
+1. From your CT’s SQL Database click on connection strings.

 2. On the top bar select the option PHP.